 - Fund set-up by Dr. Gordon and Alice Behrents

 - Generates about $1700 per year which is divided in half for each semester

 - BIO 398 students are encouraged to apply (consideration will also be given to BIO 375 students and BIO 396 courses if funds allow)

-- Proposals for Fall projects due to Jean (via the student) by Wednesday Sept 24.
+- Proposals for Fall projects due to Jean (via the student) the last Wednesday in September.